 Day 6 – Travel to Tanzania – The easy drive today takes us south from Nairobi into Tanzania.
 On a clear day, Mount Kilimanjaro looms large on the horizon.
 After crossing the international boarder, we soon arrive in Arusha, regarded as the gateway to the popular northern safari circuit.
 Situated below majestic Mount Meru, Arusha enjoys a mild climate year round.
 Overnight at the Passionist guest house in Arusha.

 Day 8 – Tanzanian Culture and Karatu – In the morning we learn about the history of Tanzania, the cradle of human evolution.
 After lunch we begin our excursion to Karatu, driving the through the vast dry expanse of the Rift Valley and up into the lush green fields on the southeast slope of the Ngorngoro Crater, about 7500 feet above sea level.
-Overnight at a guesthouse surrounded by a coffee plantation in the majestic hills outside of Karatu.
+We will overnight at a guesthouse surrounded by a coffee plantation in the majestic hills outside of Karatu.